cisagov/ScubaGear/baselines/powerbi.md

 5. Select the security group(s) you want to have access to the PowerBI tenant. **Note**: you may need to create a security group for this specific case.

 ## 3. Power BI External Invitations

-This section provides policies helping reduce guest user invitation risks related to Power BI data and resources.
+This section provides policies that help reduce guest user invitation risks related to Power BI data and resources.
 The settings in this section control whether Power BI allows inviting external users to the agency’s organization through Power BI’s sharing workflows and experiences.
-After an external user accepts the invite, they become an AAD B2B guest user in the organization.
+After an external user accepts the invite, they become an Azure AD B2B guest user in the organization.
 They will then appear in user pickers throughout the Power BI user experience.

 ### Policies
 #### MS.POWERBI.3.1v1
-The Invite external users to your organization feature SHOULD be disabled unless agency mission requires the capability.
+The **Invite external users to your organization** feature SHOULD be disabled unless agency mission requires the capability.

-- _Rationale:_ Disabling this feature keeps internal users from inviting guest users.
-Therefore guest users can be limited from accessing potentially risky data/APIs.
-If an agency needs to allow guest access, the invitation feature can be limited to users in specific security groups to help limit risk.
+- _Rationale:_ Disabling this feature prevents internal users from inviting guest users, limiting guest users’ access to potentially risky data/APIs.
+If an agency needs to allow guest access, the invitation feature can be limited to users in specific security groups to curb risk.
 - _Last modified:_ June 2023
 - _Note:_ If this feature is disabled, existing guest users in the tenant continue to have access to Power BI items they already had access to and continue to be listed in user picker experiences.
 After it is disabled, an external user who is not already a guest user cannot be added to the tenant through Power BI.

 ### Resources
 - [Power BI Tenant settings \| Microsoft Docs](https://learn.microsoft.com/en-us/power-bi/admin/service-admin-portal-about-tenant-settings)